mokuda2/senioryearreflection/_posts/2022-02-02-Triangles.md

 "No."

 I told him all about it: the time when he and I matched on Hinge to the time that he and I first met in person to the time that he said he needed space to last week when he reconnected with me.
-"I was a bit scared telling you about Connor because I felt like you'd get jealous."
+"I was a bit scared telling you about how I had messaged Connor last week because I felt like you'd get jealous."

 "Yeah, I'm definitely the jealous type.
 But it sounds like you really like him.
 It sounds like you think about him a lot."
 He gave me a side-eye.
 I sort of shrugged.
 It was kind of true unfortunately.
 "I think that's what love is," Bryce continued.
 "You just can't stop thinking about that person."